A NEW MULTIMEDIA WORK

 It might be said that we enter the planetarium for the same reason we enter the concert hall: to be brought in touch with the sublime and the unknown.
 In both places we make contact with tangible reality and imagined panoramas – and in both places our sense of perspective is expanded exponentially.

-In the Fall of 2019, The Adler Planetarium and Spektral Quartet bring these two mysterious worlds into orbit through ECLIPSE, a new multimedia work by composer Anna Thorvaldsdottir and video artist Sigurdur Gudjónsson.
+In the Fall of 2019, Spektral Quartet, in partnership with The Adler Planetarium and Washington Performing Arts, bring these two mysterious worlds into orbit through ECLIPSE, a new multimedia work by composer Anna Thorvaldsdottir and video artist Sigurdur Gudjónsson.
 Created for an immersive, full-dome theater experience, Thorvaldsdottir’s enchanting and beautifully disorienting sounds take on an even more vivid hue through Gudjonsson’s evocative imagery, promising an absolutely unforgettable live experience.

 Eclipse marks a major milestone for the string quartet repertoire, written by one of the most distinctive composers of her generation.
 Winner of The New York Philharmonic's prestigious Kravis Emerging Composer award, Anna Thorvaldsdottir is heralded for music that “conjures unseen worlds” and creates “shimmering, harmonically ambiguous, thoroughly enveloping texture” (New York Times).
 Elemental power and an expansive scope are signatures of her music – soundscapes in which the natural world collides with colossal, fantastical forces.